dbcook/openrocket-database/README.md

    * No support for streamer attachment lines
    * No support for parachutes with spill holes
    * No support for different parachute designs (flat, spherical, toroid, x-form, etc.)
+   * Cannot specify packing volume or packed length/diameter for parachutes
 * UI issues related to component databases and part selection
    * Diameter matching in the UI is buggy
    * If you are defining a nose cone and load one from the database with a different shape, the